Endowus Q1 2026 Portfolio Performance Review

 In September 2025, we revised downwards the current target payout of Higher Income Portfolio to 5-6%.
 The recent increase in hedging cost between SGD and USD pair has caused certain fund managers to lower the payout, impacting the overall payout levels across all three income portfolios.
 This in particular has caused Higher Income Portfolio’s payout yield to dip below the prior target payout range.
 In light of the prevailing interest rate cycle, it is only prudent to lower the current target payout range of the Higher Income Portfolio.

 Investment grade flexible income funds continue to be able to generate income that’s akin to high yield funds in the current environment where high yield spreads are particularly tight.
 In light of this, we are comfortable with the Higher Income Portfolio generating an income level that is similar to that of Stable Income.
 It is important to note that the Higher Income Portfolio has delivered better growth in terms of total return than Stable Income, with the prudent addition of credit and equity risk.
-This means that after receiving the income, investors in the Higher Income Portfolio would have seen a stronger increase in their capital year-to-date.
+This means that after receiving the income, investors in the Higher Income Portfolio would have seen a stronger increase in their capital in 2025.

 We are monitoring and will take actions to improve the portfolios if we believe there are better building blocks/ is room to optimise the portfolios further.